pedrojmendoza/geofencing-workshop/setting_device.md

 $ aws iot create-thing-type --thing-type-name "GeofencedDevice" --thing-type-properties "searchableAttributes=AllowedRegions"
 ```

 2. Next, you should create a new thing to represent your device.
 Please follow the instructions available in the [Create a thing](https://docs.aws.amazon.com/iot/latest/developerguide/create-aws-thing.html) page.
-Lets name our thing *GeofencedDevice1*.
+Lets name our thing *GeofencedDevice1* and make sure to select *GeofencedDevice* as the thing type for the new thing.
+Also set the value for the *AllowedRegions* thing attribute to be *Ottawa* (that should match the geofence's name you created before).

 3. Once we have the device in place, we should create a new set of credentials that will correspond to the identity or our device.
 Please refer to the [Create and activate a device certificate](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html) page for detailed instructions.
-Make sure you download the credential's files.
+Make sure you download the credential's files and save it on a secure location.

 4. Once we have the certificate created, we can move and create a new policy to define the actions allowed for the device.
 You can follow the instructions at [Create an AWS IoT Core policy](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html).
 When creating the statement for the Publish action, lets use the *data/geofencing/GeofencedDevice1/geolocation* topic name.